High-End Assets Can Complicate an Already Expensive Divorce

 Defining “Reasonable and Necessary”

 You might think “reasonable and necessary” means the judge must divide all of the couple’s high-end assets 50/50.
 But that is not always the case.
 The judge’s job is to ensure the division of property is fair, not necessarily equal.
-And fairness is something that depends on the specific facts of the case, including the length of the couple’s marriage and the nature of their assets.
+And fairness is something that depends on the specific facts of the case, including:

 For example, if the couple was only married for a short time—say, less than one year—before divorcing, a fair division of property might be one that merely restores the couple to their premarital financial state.
 Conversely, if a couple married 30 years decide to divorce, a 50/50 split may be more equitable.